binerogroup/documentation/networking/load-balancer/ssl-termination.rst

 Create a path aware redirect policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The recommended way to require HTTPS is to use a "redirect prefix".
+The recommended way to require HTTPS is to use a redirect prefix.
 To setup this, use the OpenStack Terminal Client according to below.
 If you would rather use OpenStack Horizon or the cloud management portal, see below for a less accurate way to redirect.

 - Run this command: ``openstack loadbalancer listener list``.
 Save the name of the listener.